This project is currently in the final design phase. Construction is scheduled to begin in spring 2014.

 The Oregon Department of Transportation (ODOT) has made several improvements to the interchange at exit 17 (NE 257th Avenue and Marine Drive) on Interstate 84 in Troutdale over the last few years—the most recent of which was completed in 2011.

-- Remove the existing I-84 overpass bridges at Marine Drive and replace them with a new bridge that is longer to accommodate the widening of Marine Drive and taller to allow for the passage of vehicles up to 17 feet, 4 inches
+- Remove the existing I-84 overpass bridges at Marine Drive and replace them with a new bridge that is longer to accommodate the widening of Marine Drive and taller to allow for the passage of vehicles up to 17 feet, 4 inches tall.

 - The intersection of Marine Drive and the north Frontage Road will also be changed to accommodate the new two-way traffic configuration.
 The existing free-flow right turn lane from the north Frontage Road onto Marine Drive northbound will be moved to the signalized intersection to increase drivers’ visibility as they first yield and then merge with the new northbound traffic on Marine Drive